bhoov/amtutorial/_docs/tutorial/distributed_memory.html.md

 We will demonstrate the use of this class with *K* = 20 memories in *D* = 10 dimensions and *Y* = 10<sup>4</sup> random features.
-We will use the LSE energy with an inverse-temperature *β* = 10.
+We will use the LSE energy with an inverse-temperature *β* = 25 and create an instance of the `DrDAM` class.

 ``` python
 rngidx = 9